ankaAR/bestiario5e/_creatures/nycaloth.md

 ***Multiataque.*** The nycaloth makes two melee attacks, or it makes one melee attack and teleports before or after the attack.

-***Garras.*** Ataque de arma cuerpo a cuerpo: +9 al ataque, alcance 5 pies, un objetivo.
+***Garras.*** Ataque de arma cuerpo a cuerpo: +9 al ataque, alcance 5 pies (1.5 mts), un objetivo.
 Impacto: 12 (2d6 + 5) puntos de daño cortante.
 If the target is a creature, it must succeed on a DC 16 Constitution saving throw or take 5 (2d4) slashing damage at the start of each of its turns due to a fiendish wound.
 Each time the nycaloth hits the wounded target with this attack, the damage dealt by the wound increases by 5 (2d4).
 Any creature can take an action to stanch the wound with a successful DC 13 Wisdom (Medicine) check.
 The wound also closes if the target receives magical healing.

-***Greataxe.*** Ataque de arma cuerpo a cuerpo: +9 al ataque, alcance 5 pies, un objetivo.
+***Greataxe.*** Ataque de arma cuerpo a cuerpo: +9 al ataque, alcance 5 pies (1.5 mts), un objetivo.
 Impacto: 18 (2d12 + 5) puntos de daño cortante.

 ***Teleport.*** The nycaloth magically teleports, along with any equipment it is wearing or carrying, up to 60 feet to an unoccupied space it can see.